 Consistent with City policy, senior care facilities are considered to be a commercial use and therefore shall not be included in the 2,400-unit maximum residential unit limitation.
 However, for purposes of this Specific Plan senior care facilities may be located in the VDC-R or VDC-CC sub-designations.
 [Emphasis added]Vineyards at Deer Creek Voter Initiative, Page E36

 Brentwood’s General Plan’s Circulation Diagram makes clear the plan to extend American Avenue.
-We do not need the developer’s plan to do this.
+We do not need this developer’s plan to do this.
 In addition, the developer’s plan:

 - Removes direct connection of American to Hillcrest